List of Murdoch Mysteries episodes: Season 18 (2024–2025)

 For season 18, Paul Sun-Hyung Lee was added to the cast as Inspector Albert Choi.
 On August 21, CBC scheduled the premiere dates for its shows.
-Murdoch Mysteries will air on CBC Gem first, then on CBC a week later.
-In another first, the premiere will air in the US on the same date as the Canadian premiere.
-Then, starting in January, it was available online and on TV in Canada and the US on the same day.
+Murdoch Mysteries aired on CBC Gem first, then on CBC a week later.
+In another first, the premiere aired in the US on the same date as the Canadian premiere.
+Then, starting in January, it was available online and on TV in both countries on the same day.

 Season 18 has a new opening scene, the first time since Murdoch Mysteries started, with only the main cast's names being shown when they appear in an episode.
-The studio where the show was filmed since season six will no longer be used, the sets were taken down at the end of filming this season.
+The studio where the show was filmed since season six would no longer be used after this season; the sets were taken down at the end of filming.

 Murdoch Mysteries celebrated its 300th episode this season, with scenes filmed at Caledon Mountain Trout Club in Caledon, Ontario, to represent England.
 Guest stars included singer/actress Aqyila as singer Eudor Nadeau, Debrah Yeo of the Toronto Star, and Donal Logue as Detective Ronald Perle of the New York Metropolitan Police.

-For the first time ever, Helene Joy is not part of the main cast, with her character in England but returning for the 300th and 301st episodes.
+Hélène Joy is not part of the main cast for the first time, with her character living in England but returning for the 300th and 301st episodes.

-The season premiere saw the return of Peter Keleghan as Terrence Meyers for his nineteenth appearance, who made his twentieth appearance, in episode seventeen, alongside Peter Stebbings as James Pendrick who has not been on since season sixteen.
-One of Pendrick's inventions is a "matter of national security".
-Siobhan Murphy returned as Ruth Newsome, who has not appeared since season fifteen.
+The season premiere saw the return of Peter Keleghan as Terrence Meyers for his nineteenth and twentieth appearances in episodes one and seventeen, alongside Peter Stebbings as James Pendrick who had not appeared since season sixteen; one of Pendrick's inventions is a "matter of national security".
+Siobhan Murphy returned as Ruth Newsome, who had not appeared since season fifteen.
 Episode nine introduced Toronto's first Morality officer, a nod to Frankie Drake Mysteries, which also had one.
 Etalks Lainey Lui appeared in episode twelve as a gossip columnist and a guest at the grand opening of the Royal Ontario Museum.
 Luann de Lesseps appeared in episode twenty one, as the mayor's wife.
-The finale guest star Katherine Ryan plays a character named Kiera Ryan, a woman ahead of her time, a stand up comedienne.
+The finale guest star Katherine Ryan plays a character named Kiera Ryan, a woman ahead of her time, a stand-up comedienne.